catman85/My-Nix-Config/README.md

 # Here we are generating our desktop machine
 nixos-generate-config --dir ~/nixos-config/hardware/desktop.hardware.nix
 ```
 > Make sure the name of the hardware file matches what is specified inside the hosts folder.
-The hardware file is generated and is therefore not tracked by git
+The hardware file is generated, however nixos needs to track it in git, in order to recognize it.

 3. Rebuild your system to the new config.
 ```sh